-(5) Students must register for individual examinations no later than three calendar days prior to the examination, and deregister no later than one calendar day prior to the examination, not counting the date of the examination.

-(6) Performance assessments must be published within four weeks at the latest.
+- (5) Students must register for individual examinations no later than three calendar days prior to the examination, and deregister no later than one calendar day prior to the examination, not counting the date of the examination. - (6) Performance assessments10 must be published within four weeks at the latest.
 This period may be extended by two weeks in properly justified cases.
-These delays must be notified to the students and the head of degree programme immediately after the occurrence of the reason for the delay.

-(7) A resit can be taken no earlier than fourteen calendar days after publication of the grade.
+These delays must be notified to the students and the head of the degree or certificate programme immediately after the occurrence of the reason for the delay. - (7) A resit can be taken no earlier than fourteen calendar days after publication of the grade.
 The examination date shall generally be announced together with the grade.